kyegomez/swarms/docs/swarms/structs/diy_your_own_agent.md

 # Create your own agent with `Agent` class

-In the rapidly evolving world of artificial intelligence (AI), the demand for specialized and highly customized agents is on the rise.
-Whether it's for task automation, decision support systems, or intelligent virtual assistants, the ability to create tailored agents can unlock new possibilities and efficiencies across various domains.
-Enter the Agent class, a powerful and flexible tool designed by Anthropic that empowers AI agents to build their own custom agents, tailored to their specific needs.
+The Agent class is a powerful and flexible tool that empowers AI agents to build their own custom agents, tailored to their specific needs.

 This comprehensive guide will explore the process of inheriting from the Agent class, enabling agents to create their own custom agent classes.
 By leveraging the rich features and extensibility of the Agent class, agents can imbue their offspring agents with unique capabilities, specialized toolsets, and tailored decision-making processes.